 Now, if you chose our Antioxidant Skin Boost as your vitamin C product, this is how we recommend that you use it.
 Every night put your favorite serum or moisturizer in the palm of your hand, mix it with a scoop of the Antioxidant Skin Boost (by the way, this product comes with a little spoon) and apply it on your face.
 You can also use this product with your favorite mask.
 No matter how you mix it, if you use it every day for a couple of weeks, it will give your complexion a healthy glow, while slowing down the aging process!

-If vitamin C is already part of your routine or if you try it after you read this blog, we would love to know how it is working out for you.
-Please leave us a comment on our social media platforms or send us an e-mail to firstname.lastname@example.org.
+If vitamin C is already part of your routine or if you try our Antioxidant Skin Boost after reading this blog, we would love to know how it is working out for you.
+Leave us a comment on our social media platforms or send us an e-mail to email@example.com.